Table of Contents

 Household cleaners rank among the almost oftentimes ingest toxic substances by pets.
 These products contain various chemicals that can cause serious harm:

-Contains sodium hypochlorite that can cause severe irritation to the gastrointestinal tract, result in vomiting, drooling, and tissue damage. -
+- Decolorize Contains sodium hypochlorite that can cause severe irritation to the gastrointestinal tract, result in vomiting, drooling, and tissue damage.

-Find in many glass and floor cleaners, ammonia can cause chemical burns to the mouth, throat, and stomach if ingested. -
+- Ammonia Find in many glass and floor cleaners, ammonia can cause chemical burns to the mouth, throat, and stomach if ingested.

 Many pets are attracted to clean products because of their strong scents or because they’ve been spill on floors where pets can lick them.
 Invariably store cleaning supplies in cabinets with childproof locks and ensure floors are entirely dry after clean.